 Is it easy?
 Absolutely NOT.
 Are we doing it perfectly?
 No. But we’re so glad we’re doing it.

-Two of our seven are grown now, and a third is getting ready to graduate from high school.
+It’s now 2020.
+Four of our seven are grown now, and a fifth is getting ready to graduate from high school.
+We have three grandkids—and expect many more to grace our family in the future.

 It’s been a few years since we imagined our life from the inside of our little white house.
 I never planned to have a big family, but love changed my mind.
 Love does that.
 Love finds bins on sale.
 Love makes you strong.
 Love changes your perspective.
 It helps you see past what’s temporary to what’s lasting.